harvic3/nodetskeleton/README.md

 ## Sockets

-This project template support this functionality, so if you need, ask me ;)
+This project template support this functionality, so if you need it, ask me ;)

 **[⬆ back to the past](#table-of-contents)**